-Mary Anne Sims is an educator and musician with over twenty-five years experience in the classroom, the last thirteen as a vocal music instructor in the Des Moines public schools.
+Mary Anne Sims is an educator and musician with over twenty-five years experience in the classroom, including thirteen as a vocal music instructor in the Des Moines public schools.
 She received her Bachelor of Music from the University of Iowa and her Master of Arts in Music Education from the Ohio State University, where her thesis developed pedagogy for English language-learners in the music classroom.
-She has taught at every grade level, with experience in urban, rural and suburban general music and choral programs, including leading the highly successful Des Moines Roosevelt Varsity Show Choir and receiving ten consecutive Highly Superior state ratings.
+While in pursuit of her Master’s degree, she sang and soloed in The Ohio State University’s Gospel Choir “Inspirational Voices,” and studied urban music education under Dr. Jan Edwards.
+She has taught at every grade level, with experience in urban, rural and suburban general music and choral programs, including leading the highly successful Des Moines Roosevelt Varsity Show Choir and receiving ten consecutive Highly Superior state ratings for her Women’s Ensemble.
 She has also served as a mentor and consultant to programs across the country, working with Gospel and youth choirs of all ages.
-She is a successful choral arranger, having written commissions for several schools in Iowa, and is also an accomplished pianist and accompanist.
+She is a successful choral arranger, having written commissions for several schools in Iowa, as well as community organizations such as the World Food Prize, and is also an accomplished pianist and accompanist.
 She serves as an adjudicator during show choir season, and loves to work with young performers.

 Napoleon Douglas is a traveling Actor, Choreographer, and Teaching Artist who received a BA in Theatre Arts from Drake University.
 The Roosevelt High School Alumnus (’10) has been very involved in the Des Moines Area Arts Community throughout the years.
 While at Drake, Napoleon studied with Leanne Freeman-Miller and Christine Fortner-Blanner and worked under the direction of Aimee Beckmann-Collier in the prestigious Drake and Chamber Choirs.
 He is currently in pursuit of a Master in Business Administration from Southern New Hampshire University.
 Since graduation he has worked extensively in music theater, as a member of the Resident Artist Company at Midtown Arts Center in Ft.
 Collins, CO and as a Teaching Artist at The Denver Center for the Performing Arts in Denver, CO.
 His notable credits include Ghost of Christmas Yet to Come in A Christmas Carol (Denver Center Theatre Company), Judas in Jesus Christ Superstar and T.J. in Sister Act (Arvad Center for the Arts and Humanities), Seaweed Stubbs in Hairspray (Rising Star Theatre Co and Playhouse on the Square), Beadle Bamford in Sweeney Todd (MAC), Jud Fry in Oklahoma, (MAC), Franco in Superior Donuts (StageWest).
 Institutionally, Napoleon has worked for various non-profit organizations as a consultant and assistant in arts administrative departments, including City Voices.
 Napoleon is also a former member of the renowned Isiserettes Drill and Drum Corps, who performed for both Inauguration Parades for President Barack Obama and was the national representative at the Afro-Academic, Cultural and Technological Olympics (Vocal Music: Classical, Oratory and Dance).